Undergraduate Catalog

 B.S.Ed. in Special Education

 Students who successfully complete this degree program will qualify for licensure as a Learning Behavior Specialist I. Instructional time in the major typically begins in the freshman year and increases through the senior year.
 Students participate in the assessment and instruction of children with special needs in a variety of classroom settings in the local schools.
 Sixteen weeks of student teaching are required with the time distributed equally between the elementary and secondary levels.
-Upon graduation, students will qualify to teach exceptional in kindergarten through age 21 as LBS I teachers.
+Upon graduation, students will qualify to teach exceptional children in kindergarten through age 21 as LBS I teachers.
 All majors must be accepted into the Teacher Education Program (TEP) and must pass all TEP and departmental requirements to continue in the program.
 Students may complete a dual licensure program for Special Education and Elementary Education.

 Degree Programs